knative/.artifacthub/README.md

 ### Adding new artifact metadata

-The metadata stored in `plugins` directory are periodically indexed by ArtifactHub to list our plugins per `kn-client-plugin` type of AH.
+The metadata stored in `plugins` directory is periodically indexed by Artifact Hub to list our plugins per `kn-client-plugin` type.

 Step to add a new one:
  - Create a new directory named per GitHub repository name